Skip to main content

 Compare travel insurance →

-Since Brexit, the UK is outside the EU and the Schengen Area, so the two have entirely separate entry systems.
-If your trip includes both, you handle each separately: a UK ETA for the UK, and (once it launches) ETIAS for the Schengen Area.
+Since Brexit, the UK sits outside the EU and the Schengen Area, so the two run entirely separate entry systems.
+If your trip includes both, you handle each one independently: a UK ETA for the UK, and — once it launches — the EU's ETIAS travel authorisation for the Schengen Area.

 Official Sources